leoloso/gatowebsites/content/docs/guides/special-features/schema-editing-access.md

 ---
 title: Schema Editing Access
 # isPRO: true
-metaDesc: Grant non-admin users access to the GraphiQL and Interactive schema clients in the admin, and to access the different screens in Gato GraphQL.
+description: Grant non-admin users access to the GraphiQL and Interactive schema clients in the admin, and to access the different screens in Gato GraphQL.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 1300
 ---